Submissions

 Author Guidelines

-1.1 The journal welcomes unpublished papers, written in Portuguese, Spanish or English, on a continuous basis.
-The journal only publishes individual papers signed by PhD researchers, with the exception of reviews which can be signed by Masters.
-In the case of collective texts, one of the co-authors must necessarily be a doctoral researcher.
-After publishing in an issue of the journal, an author must wait two years before submitting a new publication.
+1.1 The journal receives, in a continuous flow, unpublished works, in collective or individual authorship, written in Portuguese, Spanish or English.
+The Journal publishes individual papers signed by PhD researchers, or by master’s and specialists accompanied by their PhD advisors, except when sections or dossiers with specific guidelines aimed at other audiences are flagged.
+In the case of texts written collectively, one of the co-authors must necessarily be a PhD researcher.
+An author, after publishing in an issue of the journal, must wait for the interstice of two years before submitting a new publication.

-1.2 If the article has two or more authors, a note must be sent to the editors indicating each author's contribution to the text.
-The justification will be analyzed by the editors, who will decide whether or not to accept the submission.
-Don't forget to enter your full name and ORCID number when registering, as requested on the form.
+1.2 If the article has two or more authors, it will be mandatory to send a note to the editors, indicating the contribution of each author to the text.
+The justification will be analyzed by the editors, who will be responsible for accepting or not the submission of the article.
+It is essential to include your full name and ORCID number in the registration, as requested in the form.

-1.3 As long as they fall within the journal's Focus and Scope and comply with the general and specific rules for online submission, the collaborations received will take part in an evaluation process with analysis and judgment.
-Firstly, the editors and editorial team check that the texts comply with the formal criteria established by the journal's rules.
-Next, the papers, which have been sent without any identification of authorship in the document, are evaluated by at least two referees, who may be from the Editorial Board, or by an ad hoc advisor.
+1.3 As long as they fit into the Focus and Scope of the journal and if they follow the general and specific rules for online submission, the collaborations received will participate in an evaluation process with analysis and judgment.
+First, the editors and the editorial team verify that the texts comply with the formal criteria established by the journal's standards.
+Then, texts submitted without any identification of authorship, are evaluated by at least two reviewers, who may be from the Editorial Board, or by an ad hoc advisor.

-Important: all data relating to the authors of articles in all sections of the journal must be included in the text submission process via the metadata.
+Important: all data regarding the authors of the articles of all sections of the Journal must be included in the text submission process through metadata.
 Texts that do not comply with this standard will not be accepted.

-1.4 The text submitted to this journal must not be under evaluation in another journal.
-Submission of originals implies acceptance of the following by the authors: copyright of the article, including the rights to reproduce all or part of it in any format, will be reserved and assigned to Revista Latinoamericana de Ciencias de la Comunicación.
+1.4 Texts submitted must not be under review in another journal.
+The submission of the originals implies the acceptance of the following point by the authors: the copyright of the article, including the rights of total or partial reproduction of the same in any format, will be reserved and assigned to the Revista Latinoamericana de Ciencias de la Comunicación.

-1.5 Submissions are made by the author(s) via the journal's website.
-Submissions must follow these steps:
+1.5 Submissions are made by the author(s) through the journal's website.
+The forwarding of a text must follow the following steps:

 How to get started

-You must access the system with a login and password.
-If you have not registered as an author, you must do so in the system before starting the text submission process.
-If you are registered and do not remember your password, you can recover it through the system.
+You must access the system with login and password.
+If you are not registered as an author, it is necessary to do so in the system before starting the process of submitting a text.
+If you are registered and do not remember your password, it is possible to recover it through the system.

-After accessing the system, you will be taken to the user page.
-In the author function, click on new submission.
+After accessing the system, you will be taken to the user's page.
+In the Author role, click New Submission.

-Step 1 - Start submission: choose the appropriate section for your type of text.
-Check that your submission complies with the "Conditions for Submission" by ticking the boxes.
-If your text does not comply with any of these conditions, the editorial team reserves the right not to forward the text for evaluation and will reject it immediately.
-Also in step 1, you can optionally make comments to the editor.
+Step 1 – Start submission: choose the section that suits your type of text.
+Check if your submission complies with the "Conditions for Submission" by checking the checkboxes.
+If your text does not comply with any of these conditions, the editorial team reserves the right not to forward the text to the evaluation process, rejecting it immediately.
+Also, in step 1 it is possible, optionally, to make comments to the editor.

 Save and continue to step 2.

-Step 2 - Transferring the manuscript: Select the complete and revised file and transfer it.
-The file uploaded must not contain any identification of authorship, nor nominal references to the author in the content (including text, notes and bibliographical references), nor in the document properties.
+Step 2 – Manuscript Transfer: Select the complete and revised file; make the transfer.
+The submitted file must not contain any identification of authorship, nor nominal references to the author in the content (including text, notes, and bibliographic references), nor in the properties of the document.

 Save and continue to step 3.

-Step 3 - Submission metadata (Indexing): Fill in the submission metadata.
-In the case of collective work, you must register the rest of the authors; in this case, you must "include author".
-If you have more than two authors, don't forget to comply with item 1.2 above.
+Step 3 – Submission Metadata (Indexing): Fill in the submission metadata.
+In collective work, the rest of the authors must be registered; It is necessary, in this case, to "include author".
+If you have more than two authors, do not forget to comply with item 1.2 above.

-Don't forget to include the "summary of biography" when submitting.
-The main details of each author should be no longer than 400 characters (with spaces), without paragraph breaks, with at least the following mandatory information.
+Be sure to put the "bio summary" at the time of submission.
+The main data of each author must have a maximum of 400 characters (with spaces), without paragraph breaks, with at least the following mandatory information.

-For researchers and doctors: Professor (or researcher) at the University (Acronym).
-Doctor in (area), University (name of University and acronym).
-E-mail address:.
+For researchers and doctors: Professor (or researcher) at the University (Sigla).
+PhD in (area), University (name of the University and acronym).
+Email address.

-For students: Post-doctoral student (post-graduate student (in the case of lato sensu course students), master's or doctoral student) at the University (name of University and acronym) (or in the Post-graduate Program in (area) at the (name of University and acronym).
-E-mail address:.
+For students: Post-doctoral student (post-graduate (in the case of students of lato sensu courses), master's or doctoral student) at the University (name of the University and acronym) (or in the Graduate Program in (area) of the (name of the University and acronym).
+Email address.

 Save and continue to step 4.

-Step 4 - Uploading additional documents: this step is optional and, if necessary, you can add additional documents to your work.
-For these cases, the file selection and transfer step is identical to step 2.
+Step 4 – Transfer of supplementary documents: this step is optional and, if necessary, you can include supplementary documents to your work.
+For these cases, the step of selecting and transferring the files is identical to step 2.

 To go to the last step, save and continue.

-Step 5 - Confirmation: Once the previous steps have been checked and completed, it's time to complete the submission by clicking on the corresponding button.
+Step 5 – Confirmation: After verifying and completing the previous steps, it is time to complete the submission by clicking on the corresponding button.

 2.1 Articles

-Articles must have a minimum of 20,000 characters and a maximum of 35,000 characters (including, in both cases, spaces, any footnotes, abstracts with keywords in the three languages - Portuguese, English and Spanish - and bibliographical references).
+Articles must have a minimum of 20,000 characters and a maximum of 35,000 characters (including, in both cases, spaces, occasional footnotes, abstracts with keywords in the three languages - Portuguese, English, and Spanish - and bibliographic references).
 The text must be in Microsoft Word or OpenOffice format, on a DIN A4 size page (21.0 cm x 29.7 cm), with all side margins of 3 cm.

-The author(s) must remove their name(s), including from the document properties, and replace any references to them with the expression "AUTHOR" in the text, notes and bibliographical references.
+The author(s) must remove their name(s), including from the properties of the document, and replace any references to themselves with the expression "AUTHOR" in the text, notes, and bibliographic references.
 All authors and their biographies must be indicated in the submission system, never in the document.

 2.1.1.1 Text identification elements

-On the first page, in that order, the following textual elements must appear:
+On the first page, in this order, the following textual elements must be included:

 Titles:

-In Portuguese, English and Spanish, in that order, they must be written entirely in capital letters, with a maximum of 100 characters (including spaces), typed in Times New Roman font size 14, with single spacing between lines, justified alignment and no paragraph indentation.
-Under no circumstances should titles contain footnotes, nor should they be bolded, italicized or underlined.
+In Portuguese, English, and Spanish, in that order, they must be entirely in capital letters with a maximum of 100 characters (with spaces), typed in Times New Roman font, size 14, with single line spacing, justified alignment and no paragraph indentation.
+Titles, under no circumstances, should contain footnotes, nor be submitted to bold, italics and underlining.

 Abstracts:

-Three abstracts (in Portuguese, English and Spanish, in that order), each with a maximum of 650 characters (with spaces).
-Texts should be in Times New Roman 12-point font with single spacing between lines, justified alignment and no paragraph indentation.
+Three abstracts (in Portuguese, English, and Spanish, in that order), each with a maximum of 650 characters, including spaces.
+Texts must use Times New Roman font in size 12 with single line spacing, justified alignment and no paragraph indentation.

 Keywords: